felixjunghans/google_speech/README.md

 After you have created a service account and downloaded the Json file with the necessary access data, you can start using this package.

 At this time this package only supports authentication via service account.
-It is therefore absolutely necessary to create a service account and have the necessary Json data ready.
+It is therefore necessary to create a service account and have the necessary Json data ready.

 ## Getting Started